alastair87-cyf/fundamentals-course/lessons/lesson-2.md

 There will be some time in class to start the first exercises.
 Let the instructors know if you get stuck.

+---
+#### Breakout rooms (~5 people plus a mentor. a, 60 minutes)

+The trainees will start working on the Khan Academy exercises and if they get stuck they can ask each other or the menor for help.
+---

 #### No headphones?
 Read the subtitles or video transcript

-If you do not have headphones to watch the videos you can click on "CC" \(subtitles/closed captions\) in the video window, or underneath the video on "Transcript".
+If you do not have headphones and cannot use speakers to watch the videos you can click on "CC" \(subtitles/closed captions\) in the video window, or underneath the video on "Transcript".

 ### 2. Learning How to Learn course

 Continue to **Week 2** of the [Learning How to Learn course](https://www.coursera.org/learn/learning-how-to-learn).
 It should take around 3 hours to complete.

-What kind of communicator are you?

 ### 2a.
 Learning Online: Communicating and Collaborating \(do this if you have already completed the Learning How to Learn course\)